DIY Cardboard Road playmat

 When you make something yourself there are all sorts of factors which help in overall child’s development like the creativity of make-believe, the intellectual development that comes from learning the name of the objects, brainstorming ideas and teamwork.
 A road play mat like all other activity mats offer a range of benefits in helping to encourage the development of your child.
 It can be something a child enjoys playing with and exploring on their own, or with a parent.

 Diy Cardboard Road playmat was my first DIY and since then there is no stopping.
-This page is also one of my most visited pages on the website.
+This post is also one of my most visited posts on the website.

 How to make DIY Cardboard Road playmat?